RenzeLou/Bib-normalizer/README.md

 }
 ```

-You can find that all words are capitalized, except for the prepositions.
+You can find that all words in the title are capitalized, except for the prepositions.
 Some useless information has been removed.

 ![avatar](./figures/pos.png)